jkctech/WiiHero/README.md

 ![Colorpicker](http://jkctech.nl/posts/wiihero/pictures/guitarscreen_color.png)

 ### Hardware
-For this project to work, you have to connect your guitar to an Arduino.
-I recommend an Arduino Nano because of its small footprint.
-You will also need either a **Nintendo Classic extension cable** which you are willing to sacrifice, or a **Arduino Nunchuck Connector**.
+For this project to work, you will have to do some electronics.
+You have to connect your guitar to an Arduino.
+I recommend using an Arduino Nano because of its small footprint and USB connection..
+You will also need either a **Nintendo Classic extension cable** which you are willing to sacrifice, or an **Arduino Nunchuck Connector**.
 Both will be easy to find for purchase online.

 ![Connector Types](http://jkctech.nl/posts/wiihero/pictures/twoconnectors.png)